marcelcases/marcelcases.github.io/about.markdown

 Education
 ---------

-2018-2019 (expected)
+2018-2019
 :   **Exchange student**; Tallinn University of Technology.
 TalTech

-2014-2018
+2015-2019
 :   **BSc, Electronics and Automatic Control Engineering**; Universitat Politècnica de Catalunya.
 BarcelonaTech

-    *Thesis title: Design and implementation of a hardware-based field oriented controller for a three-phase induction motor on a FPGA*
+    *Thesis title: Design and implementation of a hardware-based controller for a three-phase induction motor on a FPGA*

 Experience
 ----------